Romanian campaign (1916): The stabilisation of the battlefront in Moldavia

 The Government and the Romanian royal court retreated to Iași.
 On 6 December, Bucharest was occupied by the German cavalry.
-Only the bad weather and roads saved a good part of the Romanian Army from surrounding or destruction.
+Only the bad weather and roads saved a good part of the Romanian Army from encirclement or destruction.
 Nevertheless, over 150,000 Romanian soldiers had been captured.

 Russians were forced to send massive re-enforcements on the Romanian front to avoid a German invasion into the south of Russia.
 After many low-intensity engagements, the German Army stopped their advance by mid January 1917.
 The Romanian Army continued to fight, although the most part of its territory was under foreign occupation.

 The losses of the Romanian army were estimated at 300–400,000 soldiers, dead, wounded, missing or prisoners.
 The cumulated losses of the Germans, Austrians, Bulgarians, and Turks were estimated to approximately 60,000 individuals.

 The victorious campaign strengthened very much the morale of the German troops and its generals Falkenhayn and Mackensen.
 In many cases, the victories were attained by German divisions, with mostly Bulgarian forces in the south.
 Germans proved themselves superior at every chapter: supplying, equipment, training and the capacity of the leaders.
 Among the young officers from the elite troops Alpenkorps who fought on the Romanian front was the future Field Marshal Erwin Rommel.